pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

     4 unchanged
 ```

 Alright!
-So now we have:
+So now we have

-1. Imported existing teams to a Pulumi Stack to track and organize all GitHub teams from a central repository
+1. Imported existing teams to a Pulumi Stack to track and organize all GitHub teams from a central repository, and
-2. Added team members to teams
+2. Added team members to teams.

 That’s pretty great so far!
 While there are many org chart tools, what makes this one useful to us is that we can declare the desired org state in a config file, and then let Pulumi figure out what changes should be applied.
 Let’s automate that!